Freedomotic is composed by a core framework and plugins .

 #.
 At this point all the corresponding automation

-IF (trigger: it's tea time) THEN (command: turn on livingroom light) is loaded by the system and the command is executed forwarding
+IF (trigger: it's tea time) THEN (command: turn on livingroom light) is loaded by the system and the command is executed which forwards

 the generic request